cgevans/scikits-bootstrap/README.md

 for Numpy/Scipy/Pandas.
 It originally required scipy, but no longer needs it.

-It also provides an algorithm which estimates the probability that the statistics lies satisfies some criteria, e.g. lies in some interval.
+It also provides an algorithm which estimates the probability that the statistics lies satisfies some criteria, e.g., lies in some interval.

-At present, it is rather feature-incomplete and in flux.
-However, the functions that have been written should be relatively stable as far as results.

 Much of the code has been written based off the descriptions from Efron and Tibshirani's Introduction to the Bootstrap, and results should match